 In aviation, there is one thing that affects every type of plane, no matter how powerful it is: weight.
 The weight of a plane determines how far it can go, how much cargo it can hold, and how fast it can go.

-With the development of high-quality composites, we can build lighter, faster, stronger planes and helicopters.
-The Air Force has used things like aluminum and titanium alloys to build its fleet, which are much lighter than steel.
+With the development of high-quality composite technology, we can build lighter, faster, stronger planes and helicopters.
+The Air Force has used things like aluminum and titanium alloys to build its fleet, which is much lighter than steel.
 But new high-temperature composites that are in development will reduce the weight of parts by over 40%, which saves money on fuel and allows the plane to go farther.

 The military is also looking at using composites to protect our airmen during crashes.
 Metal alloys are flexible but have a tendency to tear and warp during collisions.